March 26, 2018

 In most cases, yes.
 When you purchase a policy you will be required to list your home as the primary place of employment, but coverage typically follows your caregiver and family members to other places—including sports fields, parks, or in the car.

 Does this nanny insurance prevent my nanny from suing me?

 Workers’ comp may help you avoid injury or illness-related lawsuits, but it isn’t a “catch-all” type of insurance for nannies or other domestic employees.
-Lawsuits related to wrongful termination, discriminatory hiring, or sexual harrassment would not be covered by a workers’ comp policy.
-For these risks, you may want to ask your insurance agent about the personal injury limits on your homeowner’s policy and/or consider purchasing an umbrella policy, which can address a lot of today’s common exposures.
+Lawsuits related to wrongful termination, discriminatory hiring, or sexual harassment would not be covered by a workers’ comp policy.
+For these risks, you may want to ask your agent about employment practices liability insurance, or EPLI coverage.
+Here’s more information on employee lawsuits.

 Do I need to buy insurance if my neighbors and I have a “nanny share” arrangement?

 It’s tough to say definitively without knowing your exact situation, but in most cases, yes—both families involved in the nanny share would be considered separate employers, and both would need to purchase their own workers’ compensation policy for the caregiver.

 What if my nanny (or personal caregiver) works less than 16 hours per week?

 If you hire babysitters infrequently or for less than 16 hours/week on average, your homeowner’s policy would likely cover the medical expenses of an injured sitter (up to a few thousand dollars, depending on your policy terms).
 If the employee wanted to claim greater damages, he or she could potentially sue you, but would have to prove you were legally liable for the injury.
 Here again, an umbrella insurance policy might come in handy.
 Find out how surprisingly affordable umbrella coverage is by dropping us a line (email@example.com) or filling out the quote form to the right.